magazineInc/Magazines/README.md

-# Magazines
+# Magazines.Inc
-Hello welcome to MagazineInc a place were you know sell magazines
+Hello welcome to Magazine.Inc a place were you know sell magazines theres not much about us